quiuc/administrative/OUTREACH_CHAIR_DESC_FA19.md

 ## Interested?

-If you feel this is a roll you would excel in, then fill out the form here
+If you feel this is a roll you would excel in, then fill out the [form](https://forms.gle/RxQRBGtCDLsiobo6A)!

+## Questions?

+Get in touch at info@quiuc.org!